ultramanbabe/Project492/README.md

 Puriwong Lernantaporn
 Project 492

-This part is about using raspberry pi to capture images in interval
+This part is about using the Raspberry Pi to capture images at intervals.